vvgomes/blog/_posts/2017-03-17-microservices-event-sourcing.md

 ## Frequently Asked Questions

-Many people came to me and to people from my team with question about this architectural style.
+Many people came to me and to people from my team with questions about this architectural style.
 Here are the most popular ones:

 ### How should clients deal with Eventual Consistency?